Plasmon-enhanced graphene photodetector with CMOS-compatible titanium nitride: Methods

 $\Tilde{\sigma}_{intra}$ and $\Tilde{\sigma}_{inter}$ account for the surface optical conductivity due to intraband and interband transitions, respectively. $\omega$ is the angular frequency of incident photons, $\Gamma$ is the scattering rate of graphene, $T$ is the operation temperature, $e$ is the electron charge, $\hbar$ is the reduced Planck constant, $f(E)$ is the Fermi-Dirac distribution, and $k_{B}$ is the Boltzmann constant.
 The surface electric permittivity ($\Tilde{\epsilon}$) and the surface electric susceptibility ($\Tilde{\chi}$) are related to $\Tilde{\sigma}$ through the following relation \cite{grapheneBook}:

 In general, graphene samples are unintentionally doped when placed on a substrate, which results in a chemical potential in the range of 0.1--$\,$0.2$\:$eV \cite{all-optical, doi:10.1021/nn800354m}.
 In this work, we model graphene with a 0.15$\:$eV chemical potential and 1$\:$ps scattering time.
 The scattering time is related to the scattering rate by $\tau = 1/2\Gamma$.
-An incident photon has a $\sim\,$0.8$\:$eV energy at $\lambda=1550\:$nm; this photon induces an interband transition when absorbed by graphene since $\hbar\omega>\,$2\textmu$ $ (see section 2 of the supporting information).
+An incident photon has a $\sim\,$0.8$\:$eV energy at $\lambda=1550\:$nm; this photon induces an interband transition when absorbed by graphene since $\hbar\omega>\,$2\textmu$ $ (see supplementary section 2).
 The optical absorption of graphene is dominated by interband transitions at telecom wavelengths for the aforementioned chemical potential range.
 Therefore, variations in the scattering rate, which is related to intraband transitions, will have a negligible effect on the optical absorption of graphene for 0.1$\:$eV $\leq \text{\textmu} \leq$ 0.2$\:$eV.
-Our simulations revealed that the optical absorption of graphene was similar for 100$\:$fs, 500$\:$fs and 1000$\:$fs scattering times, as explained in section 2 of the supporting information.
+Our simulations revealed that the optical absorption of graphene was similar for 100$\:$fs, 500$\:$fs and 1000$\:$fs scattering times, as explained in supplementary section 2.
 On the other hand, chemical potential variations have a significant impact on the device performance, where the responsivity degrades for large \text{\textmu} values.
-In our case, the responsivity reduction associated with larger $\text{\textmu}$ is mainly determined by the drop in $T_{c}$ at higher carrier densities, as was previously explained.
+In our case, the responsivity reduction associated with larger $\text{\textmu}$ is mainly determined by the drop in $T_{c}$ and $S$ at higher carrier densities, as is explained in section \ref{sec:results}.

-The computed propagation loss is 3.67$\:$dB/\textmu m for the TM-mode presented in Fig 5 of the supporting information.
+The computed propagation loss is 3.67$\:$dB/\textmu m for the TM-mode presented in Fig S5 of the supporting information.
 Here the propagation loss ($\alpha$) is defined as \cite{propagationLoss}:

 Where $E_{i}$ and $E_{f}$ represent the electric field intensity before and after propagating through the photodetector waveguide, respectively.
 The absorbed power ($P_{abs}$) in the photodetector waveguide can be calculated using the Beer-Lambert law: